-Configure beacon origins allowlist
+Configure beacon origin allowlist for web applications

 To add a beacon origin rule

 In the Dynatrace menu, go to Settings > Web and mobile monitoring > Beacon origins for CORS.